Carbomyces emergens

-Carbomyces emergens is a desert truffle in the genus Carbomyces, a small genus common to the Chihuahuan desert in the southwestern United States and Mexico.
+Carbomyces emergens is a truffle in the genus Carbomyces, a small genus common to the Chihuahuan desert in the southwestern United States and Mexico.
 C. emergens is regarded as the most common and widely distributed species in Carbomyces, also serving as the genus' type species.
 C. emergens belongs to the Carbomycetaceae family, in the order Pezizales, class Pezizomycetes, division Ascomycota.

 Naming and history

 The name Carbomyces emergens comes from Latin and Greek root words.
 For the genus, carbo from Latin meaning “carbon” and -myces from Greek meaning “fungus” gives the literal name “carbonized fungus”.
 This is in reference to the original author of the species, Helen Margaret Gilkey, who described the dried periderm of the fungus as having a “texture somewhat that of carbonized wood”.
 The specific epithet emergens comes from Latin and means emerging.
 This name describes the way that the fungus emerges at the Earth's surface during maturity.

 Carbomyces emergens, one of only three species in the Carbomyces genus, was first discovered in Carlsbad, New Mexico by Helen Margaret Gilkey in 1954.
 Gilkey originally placed Carbomyces in the family Terfeziaceae.
 However, species in Carbomyces have fertile tissues separated into pockets by sterile veins that are markedly different than other species in Terfeziaceae.
 This led to Carbomyces being placed in its own family, Carbomycetaceae in 1971 by J.M.
 Trappe.
 This family has since been widely accepted by several authors.
 In 2001, Trappe & Weber described C. emergens in detail.

 In the same paper, Trappe & Weber transferred a previously misplaced species from Abstoma to Carbomyces.
 The species was originally Abstoma longii, and would’ve been renamed Carbomyces longii, but this epithet was already used within Carbomyces, so it was named C. gilbertsonii instead.
 Carbomyces has been determined to be related to Terfezia and Kalaharituber.